variantstudios/thesubiedoctor.com/pages/services/Payments/index-copy.md

 * An immediate One-On-One Evaluation

-* &nbsp;

-  They will call to discuss your situation before anything is done.
+* They will call to discuss your situation before anything is done.

-  &nbsp;

 * They will look at your whole credit picture, not just a score